Rep. George Santos faces 10 new federal charges, including allegations of stealing donors’ identities, running up fraudulent credit card charges - KTVZ

 In May, Santos, 35, pleaded not guilty to 13 federal charges.
 Those initial charges included seven counts of wire fraud, three counts of money laundering, one count of theft of public funds and two counts of making materially false statements to the US House of Representatives.

-“I did not have access to my phone.
-I have no clue what you guys are talking about,” Santos told CNN’s Manu Raju when asked about the indictment.
+When asked about the indictment on Tuesday when leaving a GOP conference meeting, Santos told CNN’s Manu Raju, “I did not have access to my phone.
+I have no clue what you guys are talking about.”

 Following his arraignment earlier this year, the congressman said that he has been “compliant throughout this entire process,” blasting the indictment at the time as a “witch hunt,” and said he would “fight my battle.”